List of New Tricks characters: Supporting characters

-Police Officers
+Police officers

 DAC Donald Bevan

-Deputy Assistant Commissioner Donald Bevan (Nicholas Day / Tim Woodward in the Pilot) (2003–2004): Deputy Assistant Commissioner Donald Bevan isthe founder of UCOS, originally intending it as a public relations gesture, to prevent an ex-convict from suing the Met for wrongful arrest.
+Deputy Assistant Commissioner Donald Bevan (Nicholas Day / Tim Woodward in the Pilot) (2003–2004): Deputy Assistant Commissioner Donald Bevan is the founder of UCOS, originally intending it as a public relations gesture, to prevent an ex-convict from suing the Met for wrongful arrest.
 In contrast to the team, he is stereotypically obsessed with modern bureaucracy and buzzwords.
 Relations between him and the team are strained: UCOS's successes anger him as they are achieved in the 'wrong' way, and sometimes show serving officers and the respectable people Bevan wishes to associate himself with to be careless and even corrupt.
 He knows both Jack Halford and Gerry Standing personally, and strongly opposes Standing's inclusion in the team.
 Bevan claimed that Standing had taken a bribe to botch a stakeout of a gangster he knew through greyhound racing.
 Standing claimed Bevan's choice of position exposed his unit, so when Gerry left his position to tend to a badly beaten girl and his partner absconded, the gangster got away with the money.
 Bevan then accused Standing of beating the girl himself, prompting Gerry to break his jaw.
 In his final appearance, he tries to get Sandra Pullman hired by SO10 (covert operations), and suffers politically as a result.